Marvel Universe: Concepts

 The Marvel Universe is strongly based on the real world.
-Earth in the Marvel Universe has all the features of the real one: same countries, same personalities (politicians, movie stars, etc.), same historical events (such as World War II), and so on; however, it also contains many other fictional elements: countries such as Wakanda and Latveria (very small nations) and organizations like the espionage agency S.H.I.E.L.D. and its enemies, HYDRA and A.I.M.
-In 2009 Marvel officially described its world's geography in a two-part miniseries, the Marvel Atlas.
+Earth in the Marvel Universe has all the features of the real one: same countries, same personalities (politicians, movie stars, etc.), same historical events (such as World War II), and so on; however, it also contains many other fictional elements: countries such as Wakanda and Latveria and organizations like the espionage agency S.H.I.E.L.D. and its enemies, Hydra and A.I.M.
+In 2009, Marvel officially described its world's geography in a two-part miniseries, the Marvel Atlas.